gdw-workshop/2018_GDW_Workshop/exercises/GDW Beast Tutorial 2018.md

 Set the length of the chain to 1,000,000 and log the parameter estimates every 1,000.
 These numbers are inadequate but it will let you get output files fast (and I have an output file from longer chains we can look at :)).

-[As a rule of thumb you want to end up with 10,000 logged parameters/trees at the end of a Beast run.
+[As a rule of thumb you want to end up with 10,000 logged parameters/trees at the end of a BEAST run.
 This means that if you run the chain for 10^8 steps you’ll log parameter estimates (and trees) every 10^4 steps.
 Make sense?
 If you run the chain less steps you log more frequently.
 This is at least a good way to start.
 There are reasons we will get into later why you’d want to log more frequently too.]

 You can change the output file stem name if you want or leave it as is.
-If you start to do multiple combinations of Beauti parameters and Beast runs from the same alignment file it is nice to label the output differently.
+If you start to do multiple combinations of Beauti parameters and BEAST runs from the same alignment file it is nice to label the output differently.
 I use numbers, then letters, then obscenities in that order as I go through the process many times until it comes out right!

 Ok.
 Click *Generate BEAST File* and save it where you want.